 - It is used to treat HIV infection.

-- If your child has had red, blistered, swollen, or peeling skin after taking efavirenz.
+- If you have had red, blistered, swollen, or peeling skin after taking efavirenz.

 This is not a list of all drugs or health problems that interact with this drug.

 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for you to take this drug with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.

 - Tell all of your health care providers that you take this drug.
 This includes your doctors, nurses, pharmacists, and dentists.

 - Avoid driving and doing other tasks or actions that call for you to be alert until you see how this drug affects you.

 - Do not run out of this drug.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.